ryo-ohki-node/sideshift-API-payment-integration/README.md

 node demoshop.js
 ```

-📝 Note: It will download and store the coin icon at first start.
+📝 Note: It will download and store the coin icon on the first start.

 ## Configuration